apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/dynamic.md

   membership nesting depth)
 - External groups will no longer be synchronised into the repository's user management but will only be available as `Principal`s (see section _User Management_ below).

+Note: as a further improvement the [PrincipalNameResolver] interface was introduced in Oak 1.6.1 to allow for optimized resolution of a principal names from a given `ExternalIdentityRef`.
+In order to benefit from that shortcut a given implementation of `ExternalIdentityProvider` needs to also implement `PrincipalNameResolver`.
+See also [OAK-5210].

 ##### Automatic Membership